MyGit-001/Spring-Security/README.md

 ## 🎟️ Token-Based Authentication
 Where info is stored: In the token itself (usually on the client side).

-How it works: \
+How it works:
-You log in → server gives you a token (like a wristband at a concert). \
+* You log in → server gives you a token (like a JWT). \
-The token contains encoded info (like your user ID, roles, expiry time). \
+* The token contains encoded info (like your user ID, roles, expiry time).
+It itself contains the proof of who you are.
+It gets stored in the client side (your browser). \
-You send the token with every request → server checks if it’s valid.
+* On every request, you send the token back (usually in the Authorization header). \
+* ***The server checks the token’s validity (signature, expiry, etc.) and trusts it***

 Pros: Stateless (server doesn’t need to remember sessions), great for APIs and mobile apps, easy to scale. \
 Cons: Tokens can get large, must be carefully secured, harder to revoke before expiry. \

 👉 Example: You log into a mobile app.
 The app stores a JWT token.
 Every time it calls the backend API, it sends the token.
 The server trusts the token without looking up a session.

+## ✅ Key Difference
+Sessions: Server keeps track of you in memory.
+Each request uses the session ID to look up your info. \
+Tokens: Server doesn’t remember you.
+Each request carries all the proof inside the token itself. \

+So both approaches authenticate on every request — ***the difference is where the “memory” lives:***

+Sessions → on the server. \
+Tokens → in the token itself (client side).

 ## Coming back to Spring Security
 Spring Security is a powerful framework that focuses on providing both authentication and authorization to Java applications, also addressing common security vulnerabilities like CSRF (cross-site request forgery) and CORS (Cross-origin resource sharing).